nmokey/klein-bottle/docs/index.markdown

 {% include linkedHeading.html heading = "examples" text="other examples of non-orientable manifolds" level=1 %}
 ## möbius strip
-Named after [August Ferdinand Möbius](https://en.wikipedia.org/wiki/August_Ferdinand_Möbius){:target="_blank"}{:rel="noopener noreferrer"}, who discovered it as a mathematical object in 1858, although the shape appeared as early as the 3rd century in Roman mosaics.
+Named after [August Ferdinand Möbius](https://en.wikipedia.org/wiki/August_Ferdinand_Möbius){:target="_blank"}{:rel="noopener noreferrer"}, who discovered it as a mathematical object in 1858, although the shape appeared as early as the 3rd century AD in Roman mosaics.

 The Möbius strip is probably the most well-known non-orientable surface, since it's much easier to implement in architecture and whatnot than Klein bottles.
 You can easily make one yourself by taking a strip of paper, half-twisting it, and taping the ends together.
 Möbius strips are essentially Klein bottles 1 dimension down: if you cut a Klein bottle in half (if for some reason you'd deface such a beautiful surface), you'd get two mirror-image Möbius strips: a left-handed one and a right-handed one.
 Interestingly enough, if you cut along the centerline of a Möbius strip, you end up with a perfectly orientable double-length two-sided strip.
 Unlike the Klein bottle, the Möbius strip is not a closed manifold, does have a boundary, has no self-intersection, and can be embedded in Euclidian space $\mathbb{R}^3$.